 The core of any of any retail store insurance plan is general liability.
 This helps you handle a liability claim brought against your business for bodily harm, property damage, alleged breaches of contract, or reputation mismanagement.
 For example, if a customer slips and falls, your insurance will help cover their medical bills and your legal expenses if they choose to sue.

 You may want to pay special attention to the amount of coverage offered by your general liability policy if:

 - You have a higher risk business (such as a factory or a scientific lab as opposed to an office building)

 - You make or sell higher risk products or services (such as chemical sales or an indoor skydiving facility), or

 - Your state tends to award injured parties large amounts if a business is found liable

 So, be sure to speak with your agent about getting the right general liability insurance for your business!

 Almost everyone has heard of worker’s comp, and the rumors are true!
 Worker’s compensation covers medical costs and a portion of the wages lost if one of your employees is injured at work.
 You may be legally required to have worker’s compensation for your retail store, so check your state laws and make sure that your policy includes the coverage you need.

 The cost of workers’ comp and the amount of coverage for the employee will vary from carrier to carrier, so grab a quote from InsuranceHub to see how much bang you can get for your buck should your staff unfortunately get a little banged up.

 Business Property Coverage

-Business property insurance (a.k.a commercial property insurance) will help cover any damage done to store merchandise or the actual store’s structure if Mother Nature decides it’s just not your day.
+Business property insurance (a.k.a commercial property insurance) can help cover any damage done to store merchandise or the actual store’s structure if Mother Nature decides it’s just not your day.
 For example, this part of your insurance plan can help you replace a roof ripped off by a tornado.